Molokai Vacations and Travel

 This beautiful island has a completely unique feel, as there are no fast food chains, shopping centers, tall buildings, theaters or traffic signals.

 Molokai is 260 square miles and is only 36 miles long.
 The island has terrain of extreme natural beauty, stunning coral reefs and the highest sea cliffs in the world.
 On average, the cliffs have a steepness of 55 degrees and are more than 3,300 feet high.

 Molokai has one of the highest waterfalls in Hawaii in the form of Kahiwa Falls, meaning “the chosen one.”
 Its water gracefully tumbles almost 1,750 feet down over a rough cliff face on the island’s east side.

 Must-see Attractions on Molokai Vacations

-Kalaupapa National Historic Park offers tours centered on the story of Father Damien and his dedication and sacrifice to those afflicted with the once incurable and feared Hansen’s disease.
-It is a park replete with compelling history and tragedy and offers stunning views of the surrounding sea coast and towering sea cliffs.
-Tours can be taken by guided mule-rides offered by Kalaupapa Mule Tour and Damien Tours.
+This park offers tours centered on the story of Father Damien and his dedication and sacrifice to those with the once incurable and feared Hansen’s disease.
+It is a park full of compelling history and tragedy with stunning views of the surrounding sea coast and towering sea cliffs.
+You can take guided mule-rides from Kalaupapa Mule Tour and Damien Tours to get there.
 The mule rides provide a truly unique way of visiting the Kalaupapa settlement.

-A Taste of Molokai
+A Taste of Molokai Vacations